 Next, we took a break from lugging all of these appliances around and ranked and scored when it came to noise levels.
 We had a handful of people rate the noise level of each air conditioner side-by-side, as well as measuring the sound output with an SPL meter to determine scores for this metric, which is worth 20% of the total score.
 The LG LP1215GXR didn't do terribly well, meriting a 4 out of 10 for its higher than average sound output.

-This portable air conditioner measured in at 57.1 dBa on the meter, which didn't stand out from the group as being too terribly loud.
+This portable air conditioner measured in at 60.3 dBa on the meter, which was on the upper spectrum of the group.

 However, our panel definitely noticed a few different annoying sounds when evaluating the sound of this air conditioner.
 It has one of the loudest startup sounds of the group and some of our judges could hear the compressor squeaking when the fan is on the low setting.